suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

-The CIRRENT™ Agent hardware requirements depend on the feature being used.
+The CIRRENT™ Agent hardware requirements depends on the features being used.

 * Wi-Fi Network interface must have STA mode
 * Your device must have persistent storage with read/write access